huggingface/blog/dpo_vlm.md

 You can find a detailed focus on PaliGemma finetuning in the [smol-vision](https://github.com/merveenoyan/smol-vision) project.

 🚀🚀 Now you have everything you need to start fine-tuning your own VLMs with DPO.
-Share your findings, models and datasets with the community!
+Share your findings, models, and datasets with the community!